-Food waste should be placed in your outdoor food caddy for collection on a weekly basis.
-Weekly collections of separate food waste began in May 2018.
+Food waste should be placed in your outdoor food caddy for collection every week.

 What foods can you recycle?

 - Mouldy or out of date food including ready meals- please remove the packaging